adithyarao3103/Spanning-Trees-on-Lattice/README.md

     Delete duplicates from the set trees
     Replace the current set of trees with the set of new trees
 ```
+Find an interactive version for generating 'one' random spanning tree for the case of $U(1)$ lattice gauge theory [here](https://adithyarao3103.github.io/Spanning-Trees-on-Lattice)

 ---